jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/deadmau5/index.md

 ## Credits

-The vulnerability was discovered by [Carlos Bello](https://www.linkedin.com/in/carlos-andres-bello) from the Offensive Team of `Fluid Attacks`.
+The vulnerability was discovered by [Carlos Bello](https://www.linkedin.com/in/carlos-andres-bello) from Fluid Attacks' Offensive Team.

 ## References